AdinAck/embedded-command/README.md

 # embedded-command
- Crate family for exchanging commands in resource constrained environements.
+ Crate family for exchanging commands in resource constrained environments.